 Approximately one third of Americans take a daily multivitamin.
 Is this doing any good?
 Scientific studies tell us, probably not.

-Given that there’s an established link between essential vitamin and mineral deficiencies and increased risk of chronic disease (see The Link Between Nutrients and Disease Risk), and that there are studies have confirmed lower prevalence of some nutrient deficiencies among middle aged and older adults who take a daily multivitamin, it would be reasonable to posit that taking a multivitamin would reduce risk of chronic disease.
+Given that there’s an established link between essential vitamin and mineral deficiencies and increased risk of chronic disease (see The Link Between Nutrients and Disease Risk), and that studies have confirmed lower prevalence of some nutrient deficiencies among middle aged and older adults who take a daily multivitamin, it would be reasonable to posit that taking a multivitamin would reduce risk of chronic disease.
 However, a vast collection of high-quality studies have failed to show any protective impact from taking a daily multivitamin.

 Multivitamins Don’t Improve Health Outcomes